keparlak/NumWordify/README.md

 ## Support

-If you encounter any issues or have questions, please create an issue on GitHub.
+If you encounter any issues or have questions:

+1. Check the [GitHub Issues](https://github.com/parlak/NumWordify/issues) for existing problems or solutions
+2. Create a new issue if your problem is not already reported
+3. For usage questions, provide a minimal code example that demonstrates the issue

+## Changelog

+See [CHANGELOG.md](CHANGELOG.md) for a list of changes in each version.